AdaCore/spark2014/docs/lrm/source/introduction.rst

 The new aspects defined for |SPARK| all have equivalent pragmas which allows a
 |SPARK| program to be compiled by and executed by any Ada implementation; for
-instance an Ada 95 compiler provided the use of Ada 2005 and Ada 2012 specific features are avoided.
+instance an Ada 95 compiler provided that the use of Ada 2005 and Ada 2012 specific features is avoided.
 The |SPARK| attributes Update and Loop_Entry can be used only if the Ada implementation supports them.
-Additionally the attribute Old can be used in only a postcondition and not in a pragma.
+Additionally, attribute Old can only be used in a postcondition.

 The direct use of the new aspects requires an Ada 2012 compiler which supports them in a way consistent with the definition given here in the |SPARK| reference manual.